Holtville High School: Academic

 95% of the Class of 2007 passed all portions of the Alabama High School Graduation Exam.
 The passage rates were: Math - 100%; Language - 99%; Reading - 99%; Science - 96%; Social Studies - 95%.
 In 2007 testing 84% of the Class of 2009 scored proficient (Level III or IV) on the Alabama Direct Assessment of Writing.
 Scores increased from 70% proficient to 84% proficient.
 Narrative proficiency increased from 89% to 97%; persuasive proficiency increased from 64% to 87%; expository proficiency increased from 60% to 69%.
 Has obtained AYP every year since it has begun.
 Also, was named an Honours School in 2006–2007.
 In 2008 the school was rated number 3 in public schools in the state of Alabama.
 The school has graduated with a National Merit Finalist in 2009 and 2010.

 Athletics

 The varsity cheerleading squad obtained the title of national champions in December 2007.
 They earned this title at the WCA national championship in Nashville, Tennessee.

+The Varsity Baseball team won a state title in 2023.
+The Green Machine Band Program has also obtained numerous awards throught the years.